timothyarmes/TAFetchedResultsController/README.md

         return [sectionInfo numberOfObjects];
     }

-## TAFetchedResultsControllerDelegate

-TAFetchedResultsControllerDelegate is subclass of NSFetchedResultsControllerDelegate that adds one extra callback:

-    - (NSString *)controller:(NSFetchedResultsController *)controller sectionNameForObject:(NSManagedObject *)sectionObject;

-Implement this to return the section's name for the UITableView.
-Note that you're passed the underlying object - how handy :)

 ## TAFetchedResultsSectionInfo

 TAFetchedResultsSectionInfo is a subclass of NSFetchedResultsSectionInfo.
-An array of TAFetchedResultsSectionInfos are passed back to you when you call allSection on the controller.
-The big difference is that you have access to the NSManagedObject for the section
+An array of TAFetchedResultsSectionInfos are passed back to you when you call allSections on the controller.
+The key difference is that you have access to the NSManagedObject for the section.

     @property (nonatomic, readonly) NSManagedObject *theManagedObject;

+Having the object is a very useful thing to have!
+Now you can easily access all the fields in order to return a sensible section name (unlike for NSFeetchedResultsController!)

+## Responding to section changes

+TAFetchedResultsController listens to context changes that will affect your sections (such as the insertion and deletion of sections) and calls your delegate to inform your to update your table.

+Notice that unlike NSFetchedResultsController you will also be informed if a section is updated.
+This may be useful if the section's titel can be changed at any time.

 How it works
 ============

 TAFetchedResultsController still gives NSFetchedResultsController all the hard work to do.
 This is a good thing because it's a complex class and I'd rather get Apple's engineers to maintain it :)

 The section indexes returned by NSFetchedResultsController only exist for sections which contain items.
-For example, image that we have an entity called section which contains items.
-A hierarchy might look like this:
+For example, imagine that we have an entity called section which contains items.
+A hierarchy might look like this (the numbers are the indexes of an ordered fetch request on the sections):

     Section A (0)
        - Item x